 Staying in the rodent family for a bit, here is Prairie Dog ‘Poko’.
 Introduced in 1976 and retired before 1982, he is 8” high and wide and was an open edition with an introduction price of $245.

 Chipmunk with Bloodroot was also introduced in 1976, as a limited edition of 500.
 Measuring 8” high and 9” wide and designed by Lynn Klockner Brown, I think this is one of their best smaller naturalistic flora/fauna pieces – not only for the chipmunk but the plant and habitat depiction as well.
 It should be noted that the porcelain stamens of the bloodroot (Sangunaria canadensis) flowers are especially delicate and very prone to accidental breakage.
-It was priced at $625 at introduction and was either completed or closed before 1988.
+It was priced at $625 at introduction and was completed in Spring 1981 at $675.
 There is some uncertainty regarding the issue size for this piece; the often-erroneous early-2000s softcover book Price Guide to Contemporary Collectibles and Limited Editions claims that the edition size was only 225.
 I happen to own sculpture #253; however, edition size discrepancies are certainly not unknown, so that cannot be taken as verification either way.
 Cybis probably reduced the final issue size before closing.

 Another rodentious relative is Woodchuck ‘Roly Poly’, a nonlimited edition designed by Lynn Klockner Brown.
 He makes quite the woodland fashion statement with his oak-leaf chapeau!
 He is similar in size to ‘Poko’ at 8” tall.
 Although his copyright stamp says 1987, he was a 1988 introduction at $375.
 He appears for $450 on the Cybis 1993 price list which is sadly rife with spelling errors and shows him as “Rolly Polly” … thankfully corrected in later years!